0xPolygon/kurtosis-cdk/docs/trustless-recovery-from-dac-l1.md

 kurtosis service stop cdk cdk-node-001
 ```

 Change the sequencer's `config.yaml` file using root permission.
+Under normal circumstances, `kurtosis exec` would've been used for consistency, but the sequencer's image disables root permission, so `docker exec` with the `-u root` has been used to get permission to make config file changes.

 ```
 docker exec -it -u root $(docker ps -aqf "name=cdk-erigon-sequencer-001") sh -c "sed -i 's/zkevm.l1-sync-start-block: 0/zkevm.l1-sync-start-block: 1/' /etc/cdk-erigon/config.yaml"